lmhale99/travis-test/doc/execution.md

 # Executing the calculation

+1. Install Anaconda or Miniconda 3 if needed.

-## Option #1: Using snakemake
+## Option #1: Use snakemake

-The necessary requirements for running the calculation can be automatically installed using snakemake

-Blah, blah
+2. Install snakemake if needed

+        conda install -c conda-forge -c bioconda snakemake

+3. Fill in the the calc_{name}.in file in the scripts directory.

+4. Execute the snakemake file from the calculation's root directory

         snakemake --use-conda

 ## Option #2: Manual installation

-1. Install Anaconda or Miniconda 3.
-2. (Optional) Create a new conda environment for this calculation.
+2. Create a new conda environment for this calculation, and activate it.
 This is optional but recommended as it helps with package version verification.

+        conda env create -f envs/calc_{name}.yaml
+        source activate calc_{name}

-3. The .yaml file(s) in the envs/ directory specify the conda package requirements for the calculation.
+3. Fill in the the calc_{name}.in file in the scripts directory.

-4. Run the calculation using
+3. Run the calculation directly from within the scripts/ directory

-        cd scripts
+        cd scripts/
         python calc_{name}.py calc_{name}.in